jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 ### Notifications where you work

-Email is built in.
-Everything else is a URL away: **Slack, Discord, Telegram, and generic webhooks**.
+Email is built in, but that's table-stakes.
+I wanted to ensure there was support for webhooks and chat apps, because that's where I like to receive my updates. **Slack, Discord, Telegram, and generic webhooks** are there today, with more potentially based on demand.
 Add channels per watch, per tag, or at the workspace level.
 Every channel is available on every plan, including the free tier, because pay-walling notifications on a monitoring product is absurd.

 ### Sites (beta)